ARM-software/bob-build/docs/user_guide/android.md

 The Android make backend does not support [build wrappers](wrappers.md) or [library versioning](versioning.md).

+The Android.bp backend does not support post install actions.

 Support for [forwarding libraries](forwarding.md) on Android is minimal.
 Notably, if something links against a forwarding library, `--copy-dt-needed-entries` is applied across the whole link and